repe-org/repe-rs/docs/fleet.md

 ## Notes

 - Tag filters match nodes that contain all specified tags.
+An empty tag list matches all nodes.
 - Fleet methods snapshot target nodes before fanout, so in-flight broadcasts are isolated from concurrent add/remove operations.
 - Retry behavior is applied to TCP fleet calls (`call_json`, `call_message`, `broadcast_json`) for transport/I/O failures only (not well-formed server error responses).
 - `UniUdpClient` is backed by the `uniudp` crate.
 UDP fanout now uses UniUDP framing/reliability features (chunking, redundancy, and optional RS FEC).